strongloop/strong-supervisor/README.md

 Supervise a node application package, seperating deployment concerns (logging, monitoring, run-time control) from the application source.

-The supervisor is used by [strong-pm](https://github.com/strongloop/strong-pm) to run node applications, but it can also be used standalone.

-For more details, see http://strong-pm.io.

-*NOTE:* strong-supervisor@5 has dropped support for some legacy features that were added as a transitional measure towards strong-pm.
+*NOTE:* strong-supervisor@5 has dropped support for some legacy features that are no longer relevant to its main use-cases.

 - running detached: this mode existed to provide a kindof light weight daemon, but didn't include the generation of the init.d/systemd/upstart scripts required for production usage, and those system startup tools already take care of daemonization, so the feature is being removed.
-Use strong-pm, or use start-stop-daemon or https://www.npmjs.com/package/strong-service-install with the strong-supervisor.
+Use start-stop-daemon or https://www.npmjs.com/package/strong-service-install with the strong-supervisor.
 - running unclustered: this mode disabled most features of strong-supervisor